 Symptoms include:

-Understanding these stages can help you monitor your dog’s health more effectively and seek appropriate veterinary care to manage the disease and maintain your dog’s quality of life for as long as possible.
+Understanding the stages of Cushing’s disease helps you monitor your dog’s health more effectively and seek the right veterinary care.
+With this awareness, you can take steps to manage the disease and maintain your dog’s quality of life for as long as possible.

 Symptoms of a Dog Dying of Cushing’s Disease